Domestic Wastewater Permits: The Permitting Process

 Staff will check to make sure the application is complete and the administrative portion of the application includes appropriate information.
 If not, you will be sent a Notice of Deficiency letter describing what information is needed by a certain date.
 If deficiencies are not addressed within a specified time period, the application may be returned.

 The Notice of Receipt of Application and Intent to Obtain Permit or NORI is the first notice you must publish.
 It is published only after the application is declared administratively complete.
 Do not publish this notice until you have received the issued notice and instructions from us.
 You may also be required to publish the notice in an alternative language based on the bilingual education programs in the middle school or elementary school nearest to the facility.
-If you are required to translate the NORI into Spanish, you may use the corresponding templates we provide as a courtesy at http://www.tceq.texas.gov/nav/permits/wqspanish_nori.html.
+If you are required to translate the NORI into Spanish, you may use our Spanish templates.

 The technical aspects of the application will be reviewed and evaluated.
 You may be contacted for additional information.
 If information is not received by the date requested, the application may be returned.
 If the application is declared technically complete, staff will proceed with preparing a draft permit, technical summary or fact sheet for the application and public notice.

 The Notice of Application and Preliminary Decision or NAPD is the second notice an applicant must publish.
 It is published only after technical review of the application is complete and we have made a preliminary decision to issue the draft permit.
 Do not publish this notice until you have received the issued notice and instructions from us.
 You may also be required to publish the notice in an alternative language based on the bilingual education programs in the middle school or elementary school nearest to the facility.
-If you are required to translate the NAPD into Spanish, you may use the corresponding templates we provide as a courtesy at http://www.tceq.texas.gov/nav/permits/wqspanish_napd.html.
+If you are required to translate the NAPD into Spanish, you may use our Spanish templates.

 Comments from the Applicant